Mahad al-Zahra

-History
+History of Mahad al-Zahra

 The Mahad al-Zahra was first established in 1396H by Syedna Mohammed Burhanuddin.
-Its name is derived from the name of Fatima Al Zahra, the daughter of Prophet Muhammad and its aim was to create an institution for the art of recitation, memorization and understanding al-Quran al-Kareem and its sciences.
+Its name is derived from the name of Fatima Al Zahra, the daughter of Muhammad and its aim was to create an institution for the art of recitation, memorization and understanding al-Quran al-Kareem and its sciences.

 Syedna Mohammed Buhanuddin is quoted as saying: “I named It Mahad al-Zahra so that it may receive the barakat (blessings) and blessings of Moulatona Fatema al-Zahra, to whom this Dawat (call of guidance) is associated."

 In 1407H a language laboratory was further incorporated into the Mahad al-Zahra in the Al Jamea tus Saifiyah campuses of Surat and Karachi.
 This served to facilitate accurate and precise memorization of the Quran and its studies using state of the art equipment to facilitate a conducive atmosphere.
 It also served to improve the quality of recitation through training in tenor control and enhancement.
 On 19 November 1998 (29 Rajab 1419 Hijri), the Mahad al-Zahra further expanded by constructing a larger institution in Surat.